AdvancedHacker101/android-c-sharp-rat-server/CONTRIBUTING.md

 ## How to run / compile
 I use Visual Studio 2017 Community Edition.
 The program is written in c\# and built with .NET Framework 4.5
-Any additional requirements can be found under TutServer/bin/debug
+Any additional requirements are provided with the R.A.T Server Core (like NAudio)
+And [R.A.T Server Core](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Server) is a requirement science this is a plugin
 ## How to ask questions?
 You can also use the *Issues* section on GitHub, i will assign a label to it, so it's different from bugs.
 I will try to respond within 24 hours!